‘You Cannot Change What You Refuse To Confront.’

 – James Gordon

-Thanks for reading and if you are on your own journey of weight loss and self-love, hang in there!
+Thanks for being on board and if you’re on your own journey of weight loss and self-love, hang in there!
 You are not alone!
 Keep at it!
-And pity us mere mortals who have yet to follow in your footsteps haha!

 I ♥ Hearing From You!